CyberCRI/RedWire/README.md

 Testing it
 ----------

 Just check out our [deployed version](http://cybercri.github.io/RedWire) on gh-pages!
+Please note that this is an older version of RedWire.

 Getting Started
 ---------------

-To get the application up and running, check our [Getting Started](https://github.com/CyberCRI/RedWire/wiki/Getting-Started) Page
+To get the application up and running, check our [Getting Started](https://github.com/CyberCRI/RedWire/wiki/Getting-Started) Page.
+Please note that you should checkout the dev branch to get the latest version.

 Wiki